Self-paced

 Categorical-categorical analysis

 When the two variables being compared have categorical data, the analysis is said to be categorical-categorical.
-Histograms and combinations are used to compare two numerical columns.
+Histograms and combinations are used to compare two categorical columns.

 Survived - (Sex, Pclass, Embarked, SibSp, Parch)